emilscarlet/clojure-mcp/README.md

 ## The Good News

 There is a story that Clojure developers may have come to believe.
-The story that LLMs are overwhelmingly trained on more mainstream languages and as a result those languages have the upper hand when it comes to LLM assisted coding.
+The story that Modern LLMs are trained on vast amounts of code from mainstream programming languages and as a result LLMs struggle to perform well when working with niche languages like Clojure.
 I'm here to tell you that this is just not true.

-LLMs can definitely write Clojure.
-However, our the secret weapon is the REPL and the fast focused feedback loop that it offers.
+LLMs can definitely read and write Clojure.
+However, our the secret weapon is the REPL and how it provides a fast focused feedback loop for LLMs to verify and refine code.

-IMHO Clojure is an overwhemingly excellent langauge for LLM assisted development.
+IMHO Clojure is an excellent language for LLM assisted development.
 All it needed was bit of a bridge... and this is what I've tried to create with ClojureMCP.

 ## 🚀 Overview

-This project implements an MCP server that connects AI models to a Clojure nREPL, and Specialized Clojure editing tools enabling a unique Clojure develop experience.
+This project implements an MCP server that connects AI models to a Clojure nREPL, and specialized Clojure editing tools enabling a unique Clojure development experience.

 Clojure MCP provides a superset of the tools that Claude Code uses, so you can use it to work on Clojure **without any other tools**.

 I highly recommend using ClojureMCP with Claude Desktop to start.
-It's more attractive and there are **no api charges!**.
-Claude Desktop, also let's you have quick access to **your own prompts** and other resources provided by the clojure-mcp server.
-Having a stack of your own prompts available in a UI menu is very convenient.

-Claude Desktop also let's you see the complete reasoning and tool execution chain which is very helpful for understanding how the LLM interacts with the tools.
+Claude Desktop let's you see the complete reasoning and tool execution chain which is very helpful for understanding how the LLM interacts with the tools.
 Seeing the explicit reasoning and actions is invaluable for learning how to work with LLMs as coding assistants.

-> If you use the built in Agent tools you will accumulate API charges.

 ## Main Features

 - **Clojure REPL Connection** - which lints the eval and auto-balances parens
 - **Clojure Aware editing** - Using clj-kondo, parinfer, cljfmt, and clj-rewrite
-- **Optimized set of tools for Clojure Development** superset of Claude Code
+- **Optimized set of tools for Clojure Development** superset of Claude Code tools
-- **Emacs edit highlighting** - alpha

 ### Why REPL-Driven Development with AI?

 For Clojurists an LLM assisted REPL is the killer application.

-LLMs can:
+With a REPL LLMs can:
 * **Iterate** on code in the REPL and when finished present the findings before adding them to your code
 * **Validate** and probe your code for errors
 * **Debug** your code in the REPL